dominikwilkowski/GUI-POC/README.md

 ## Testing

 The `./test/` folder holds six tests in which we include different moduls and see the output.
 CSS and JS should only include the relevant moduls.
+Alternatively the tests are run by GitHup Pages [here](http://dominikwilkowski.github.io/GUI-POC/).

 ## Known issues